bolucat/naive/README.md

 ```

 ## Windows Users
+Since v2rayN release its [5.16](https://github.com/2dust/v2rayN/releases/tag/5.16) preview version, Naiveproxy has been supported natively, please switch to [v2rayN](https://github.com/2dust/v2rayN) to use Naiveproxy further 🎉🎉🎉

+For this project, I will only maintain the server side part (Linux Based)

-AKA, Qv2ray has been deprected due to its [internal issues](https://github.com/Qv2ray/Qv2ray/releases/tag/v2.7.0), so we need to use another client sooner or later
+~~AKA, Qv2ray has been deprected due to its [internal issues](https://github.com/Qv2ray/Qv2ray/releases/tag/v2.7.0), so we need to use another client sooner or later~~

-Directly use [Naiveproxy Core](https://github.com/klzgrad/naiveproxy/releases) is advisable, collaborate with [V2rayN](https://github.com/2dust/v2rayN) or [Clash For Windows](https://github.com/Fndroid/clash_for_windows_pkg), you can proxy for all windows traffic
+~~Directly use [Naiveproxy Core](https://github.com/klzgrad/naiveproxy/releases) is advisable, collaborate with [V2rayN](https://github.com/2dust/v2rayN) or [Clash For Windows](https://github.com/Fndroid/clash_for_windows_pkg), you can proxy for all windows traffic~~

-- Clone this Repository
+~~- Clone this Repository~~
 ```bash
 git clone https://github.com/bolucat/naive Naiveproxy
 ```
-- Go to `Naiveproxy\windows` directory, and modify `config.json`
+~~- Go to `Naiveproxy\windows` directory, and modify `config.json`~~
 ```bash
 {
     "listen": "socks://127.0.0.1:10800",